 The business world is going digital, making manual or paper systems obsolete.
 Upgrading your treasury systems enables both automated increases in efficiency and data analytics.
 What’s more, optimizing your CCC requires extensive reporting capabilities within your system, so upgrading your processes is a competitive necessity.

-The experts at Dubuque Bank and Trust are here to help you increase your financial performance by optimizing your cash flow and increasing your access to working capital.
+The experts at Dubuque Bank & Trust, a division of HTLF Bank are here to help you increase your financial performance by optimizing your cash flow and increasing your access to working capital.
 They can help you strategize for future financial uncertainties and navigate issues like potential unchecked inflation.
-Get in touch with the trusted financial partners at Dubuque Bank and Trust today.
+Get in touch with the trusted financial partners at Dubuque Bank & Trust, a division of HTLF Bank today.